Malak-Mansour/Language_In_RobNav/README.md

 This is the repository of our AI701 course project at MBZUAI.

 This repository explores the role of language in robotic navigation tasks, focusing on reasoning and action planning using advanced language models.
-It examines the performance of Arabic and English in Vision-Language Navigation (VLN) tasks
+It examines the performance of Arabic and English in Vision-Language Navigation (VLN) tasks.

 ## Prerequisites
 ### Microsoft Azure account
 A Microsoft Azure account is required to set up and run the experiments in this project.
 Once you have setup your account visit the [Azure AI portal](https://ai.azure.com/) and deploy your model.

-You will need the ENDPOINT URL and API key for your deployed model and add them to your environment variables:
+You will need the ENDPOINT URL and API key for your deployed model.
+Add them to your environment variables:
 <pre>
 <code>
-  # prepare your Endpoint URL and API key for (for linux)
+  # prepare your Endpoint URL and API key (for linux)
   export ENDPOINT_URL="{ENDPOINT-URL}"
   export API_KEY="{API-KEY}"

-  # prepare your Endpoint URL and API key for (for windows)
+  # prepare your Endpoint URL and API key (for windows)
   set ENDPOINT_URL="{ENDPOINT-URL}"
   set API_KEY="{API-KEY}"
 </code>